Celine Dion cancels her North American tour over health issues

-LAS VEGAS (KLAS)– Celine Dion announced on Twitter Saturday morning that she was canceling the remaining shows of her North American tour as she recovers from a recent health issue.
+LAS VEGAS (KLAS) – Celine Dion announced on Twitter Saturday morning that she is canceling the remaining shows of her North American tour as she recovers from a recent health issue.

 “I was really hoping I’d be good to go by now, but I suppose I just have to be more patient and follow the regimen my doctors are prescribing,” Dion said in a statement.

-Celine Dion posted on her Twitter page that her upcoming dates starting March 9 in Denver and closing April 22 in Washington D.C have been pulled from the schedule.
+She posted on her Twitter page that her upcoming dates starting March 9 in Denver and closing April 22 in Washington D.C have been pulled from the schedule.
+This includes stops in Salt Lake City, Portland, San Francisco, San Diego, Sacramento, Los Angeles, and Pittsburgh, as well as other U.S. and Canadian cities.

 The tweet also included information about ticket refunds.
 Tickets purchased with a credit card through authorized ticketing outlets will be refunded automatically to the credit card used for purchase.
 Fans who bought tickets through other sellers should reach out to the original point of purchase for more information.

-Dion has yet to set any timeline for a possible return to Resorts World.
+Dion has yet to set any timeline for a possible return to Resorts World in Las Vegas.
 That show was scheduled to debut on Nov.
-5th in the Resorts World Theatre and run until Feb.
-5th.
+5 in the Resorts World Theatre and run until Feb.
+5 but was delayed because Dion was experiencing muscle spasms.